 The actual letter is the relation between skier weight and best jump scored.
 Skier weight is considered with worn equipment without skis.
 Reference can be found in Jump letter charts.
+In an elite cash prize tournament, the skiers are allowed to use the World Record distance as their best.

-In an elite cash prize tournament the skiers are allowed to use the World Record distance as their best.
+h) No back up time is required when using speed control

-- h) No back up time is required when using speed control - Each currently manufactured speed control system has parameters that are to be set to provide proper and fair operation.
-Charts for the two major manufacturers are included and must be followed - j) There must be a second display unit for the Boat Judge in slalom and jump if the speed control system is not GPS based. - However, a second display is required for slalom and jump for titled and Elite events regardless of the technology type. - k) In slalom, the skier's weight will be determined by using a scale on the dock weighing the skier, but not the ski.
+- i) Each currently manufactured speed control system has parameters that are to be set to provide proper and fair operation.
+Charts for the two major manufacturers are included and must be followed - j) There must be a second display unit for the Boat Judge in slalom and jump if the speed control system is not GPS based.